 How do you apply for the EIDL program?

 - Loan status can be checked at the same site where you registered.
-The turnaround time is generally less than 4 weeks, but this could vary, given current circumstances and expected high volume.
+The turnaround time is generally less than four weeks, but this could vary based on expected high volume.

 If you experience any service issues, you can reach the SBA disaster assistance customer service center at: 1-800-659-2955 or via email: email@example.com.